inSileco/inSileco.github.io/content/post/markdownEverywhere/index.markdown

 set of instructions that would allow anyone to write a Markdown converter in any programming languages that would have the same behavior (note that reading the code of the Perl converter does not seem to remove all ambiguities, according to the authors of [CommonMark](http://spec.commonmark.org/) that I'll introduce below).
-That led some authors to consider that Markdown suffered from [bad parenting](https://blog.codinghorror.com/responsible-open-source-code-parenting/).
+That led some authors to affirm that Markdown suffered from [bad parenting](https://blog.codinghorror.com/responsible-open-source-code-parenting/).
 To me, there is no reason to blame John Gruber for not having written a complete specification.
 It is however reasonable to consider that this is another partial explanation of the current variability among Markdown flavors.
 Let me introduce